drew7459/DrewPatel/README.md

 5 - Publications overtime graph for "machine learning"

 6 - Chart of Universities with the largest number of faculty working on "machine learning"

+7 - Add new publication

+8 - Add new professor